 Confirm and valorize all the above on your own site.

-Sidenote: Understanding and credibility need to evolve in tandem.
+Sidenote: Understanding, credibility, and deliverability need to evolve in tandem.

 A Simple View For the Future (Answer Engines)

-- Google seeks credibility.
-It is your job to convince.
+Google seeks credibility.
+It is your job to convince it.

-I have been doing extensive research for Kalicube.pro since January 2017.
-This article is based on that research... plus I used some figures from Kalicube.pro to illustrate Google's current level of understanding and appreciation of credibility.
-Here is that data we have collected and analyzed in the past year.
+I have been doing extensive research at Kalicube.pro since January 2017.
+This article is based on that research.
+Here is the data we have collected and analyzed in the past year.